davidcalhoun/eslint-plugin-test-selectors/readme.md

 }
 ```

+By default, this will run all `Supported Rules` (see below) and emit eslint warnings.
+If you want to be more strict, you can emit eslint errors by instead using `plugin:test-selectors/recommendedWithErrors`.

 Another option: you can also selectively enable individual rules in the `rules` section of your `.eslintrc` configuration.
 For instance, if you only want to enable the `test-selectors/button` rule:

 ```json